OzTamir/paymygas/README.md

 }
 ```

-## Wallet Support
+## 🔒 Supported Wallets

-The component uses RainbowKit to connect to popular wallets including:
+PayMyGas leverages RainbowKit to connect to all major wallets:

 - MetaMask
 - Coinbase Wallet
 - Rainbow
 - WalletConnect
-- and many more
+- And many more!

-## Development
+## 💻 Development

-To run the demo project locally:

 ```bash
 # Clone the repository